gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 4. If the interaction test has a small p-value, that is your main result.
-Focus on the interaction plot from (1) to fully understand the results, adding Tukey's HSD results to see which means of the combinations of levels are detected as being different.
+Focus on the interaction plot from (1) to fully understand the results, adding Tukey's HSD \index{Tukey's HSD} results to see which means of the combinations of levels are detected as being different.

 5. If the interaction is not considered important, then re-fit the model without